DNSGeek/BASIC-transpiler/README.md

-# py2basic65 — Python to MEGA65 BASIC 65 Transpiler
+# py2basic — Python to BASIC Transpiler

-Transpiles a constrained subset of Python into MEGA65 BASIC 65 source code.
+Transpiles a constrained subset of Python into Commodore BASIC source code.

-Write simple programs in Python (with modern tooling, syntax highlighting, and sane variable names), then run them on your MEGA65.
+Write simple programs in Python (with modern tooling, syntax highlighting, and sane variable names), then run them on your system.

 Inspired by the idea that you shouldn't have to think in line numbers.